 Converse Chuck Taylor All Star Core Ox is one of the modern reinterpretations of the original Converse All Star, crafted under the wings of its present parent company and leading athletic footwear brand Nike.

-Converse responded by coming out with the All Star Oxford Cut or Ox in 1957, the brand’s first low profile sneaker.
+Converse responded by coming out with the All-Star Oxford Cut or Ox in 1957, the brand’s first low-profile sneaker.
 It was also the first time the Converse Chuck Taylor All Star logo was slashed from the side panels.
 Fast forward to the present time it got restocked and was marked with a low ankle height, maintaining the core essentials of the much-celebrated Converse All-Star.